 Rent a Car

-Unfortunately, car rental prices in Tasmania are some of the most expensive I’ve seen in Australia.
-However, that doesn’t mean you can’t find a good deal.
-Below are the best resources available to help you avoid paying an arm and a leg.
+Unfortunately, car rental prices in Tasmania are some of the most expensive I've seen in Australia.
+However, that doesn't mean you can't find a good deal.
+I recommend searching DiscoverCars which is agreat way to compare rates and availability across companies.

 If it’s a campervan you’re after, consider these options: